Manketti (or: Mongongo) nuts

 Description of Manketti nuts

-Falling Manketti nuts are about 3 x 2 cm in size, oval shaped and of a reddish-brownish color with an off-white dusting on it.
+Falling Manketti nuts are about 3 x 2 cm in size, oval-shaped, and of a reddish-brownish color with an off-white dusting on it.
 This outer covering of the nut is an exocarp (fruity layer) of high nutritional value and already acts as a first layer of protection for the inside nut kernel as it gets quite dry and hard to penetrate.
+Inside the exocarp is the hard-shelled, pitted nut located.
+But this nutshell consists of two shells, which are separated by a 1 mm wide bark cushion and only kept to each other by their intrinsic shapes.

 Inside this 2nd shell (or more correctly: 3rd shell, as the exocarp is also quite protective) is the nut kernel located – protected by another layer of shell.
-And also, this layer is very dense and difficult to crack if not done on a daily basis.
+Also, this layer is very dense and difficult to crack if not done daily.
+So, in the end, four layers of protection have to be overcome to get to the final price – a white, fatty nut the size of a hazelnut.

 How to open Manketti nuts